sfigg/commercialization-public/manufacture/desktop/dism-app-package--appx-or-appxbundle--servicing-command-line-options.md

 The app will be added to the Windows image and registered for each existing or new user profile the next time the user logs in.
 If the app is added to an online image, the app will not be registered for the current user until the next time the user logs in.

+It is recommended to provision apps in an online operating system in audit mode so that appropriate hard links can be created for apps that contain the exact same files (to minimize disk space usage) while also ensuring no apps are running for a successful installation.

 Syntax:

 ```